First 3 design principles here were written by Andrew Vizmuller

 On the left hand side of the screen there is a list of contacts and after one of them is selected, then more details and options are provided about that contact.
 This must be easy for users to understand, so navigation within a screen is important.
 Make sure to use colour appropriately, in this case the Call button is prominently displayed in green to grab the user’s attention.
 However when using colour, follow the contrast rule and make sure that light colours are on-top of a dark background and vice versa to make sure that the text can still pop-out and be readable.

-Following the feedback principle user must be getting feedback from the user interface.
+The Feedback Principle Following the feedback principle user must be getting feedback from the user interface.
 If user does an action, and doesn’t see the result or is not notified, then he/she doesn’t know if the action was done.

 (Use color appropriately, Word your messages and labels effectively , Your design should be intuitable)